ipfs/ipfs-docs/docs/reference/http/api.md

 ### Arguments

 - `arg` [string]: Topic to publish to.
 Required: **yes**.
+Requires multibase encoding.
+The default and recommended encoding is `u` for base64url, but you can use any base encoding character.
+See the Multibase Table at [multibase](https://github.com/multiformats/multibase).

 ### Request Body

 Argument `data` is of file type.
-This endpoint expects one or several files (depending on the command) in the body of the request as 'multipart/form-data'.
+This endpoint expects one or several files (depending on the command) in the body of the request as `<multipart/form-data>`.

 ### Response